 But now the legend of "Nessie" may have no place left to hide.
-A New Zealand scientist is leading an international team to the lake next month, where they will take samples of the murky waters and conduct DNA tests to determine what species live there.
+A New Zealand scientist is leading an international team to the lake next month.
+They will take samples of the murky waters and conduct DNA tests to determine what species live there.

-One of the more far-fetched theories is that Nessie is a long-necked plesiosaur that somehow survived the period when dinosaurs became extinct and another theory is that the monster is actually a sturgeon or giant catfish.
+One of the more far-fetched theories is that Nessie is a long-necked plesiosaur that somehow survived the period when dinosaurs became extinct.
+Another theory is that the monster is actually a sturgeon or giant catfish.
 Many believe the sightings are hoaxes or can be explained by floating logs or strong winds.

-Gemmell said that when creatures move about in water, they leave behind tiny fragments of DNA, coming from their skin, feathers, scales and urine.
+Gemmell said that when creatures move about in water, they leave behind tiny fragments of DNA.
+It comes from their skin, feathers, scales and urine.

-He said his team will take 300 samples of water from different points around the lake and at different depths, filtering the organic material and extracting the DNA, and he said, sequencing it by using technology originally created for the human genome project.
+He said his team will take 300 samples of water from different points around the lake and at different depths.
+They will filter the organic material and extract the DNA, sequencing it by using technology originally created for the human genome project.

-He said the DNA results will then be compared against a database of known species and that they should have answers by the end of the year.
+He said the DNA results will then be compared against a database of known species.
+He said they should have answers by the end of the year.

 "I'm going into this thinking it's unlikely there is a monster, but I want to test that hypothesis," Gemmell said.
 "What we'll get is a really nice survey of the biodiversity of the Loch Ness."

 He said the real discoveries may come in determining things like the prevalence of invasive species.